Aitslab/BioNLP/jacob/BioGPT/README.md

 # Usage
-To ensure relative paths in scripts work properly, run all scripts from the folder they reside in.
+To ensure relative paths in scripts work properly, run all scripts from the folder they reside in with the environment activated.
 ## Hyperparameter Tuning
 To start a new hyperparameter tuning experiment, modify the [preprocess_train_vJacob.sh](examples/RE-BC5CDR/preprocess_train_vJacob.sh) script to activate your Anaconda